make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - That also requires an expensive computer with a high-end graphics card
-- In contrast, writing your own small routines in something like JavaScript can give you more insight into the underlying math and can be done on an inexpensive computer
+- In contrast, writing your own small routines in JavaScript can give you more insight into the underlying math and can be done on an inexpensive computer
+- Just don't expect high performance :-)

 # Feature #1: Random points on a planet